 SQLite is an embedded SQL database engine.
 Unlike most other SQL databases, SQLite does not have a separate server process.
 SQLite reads and writes directly to ordinary disk files.
 A complete SQL database with multiple tables, indices, triggers, and views, is contained in a single disk file.
 The database file format is cross-platform - you can freely copy a database between 32-bit and 64-bit systems or between big-endian and little-endian architectures.
 These features make SQLite a popular choice as an Application File Format.
 SQLite database files are a recommended storage format by the US Library of Congress.
 Think of SQLite not as a replacement for Oracle but as a replacement for fopen()

 SQLite is a compact library.
 With all features enabled, the library size can be less than 500KiB, depending on the target platform and compiler optimization settings.
 (64-bit code is larger.
 And some compiler optimizations such as aggressive function inlining and loop unrolling can cause the object code to be much larger.)
-If optional features are omitted, the size of the SQLite library can be reduced below 300KiB.
-SQLite can also be made to run in minimal stack space (4KiB) and very little heap (100KiB), making SQLite a popular database engine choice on memory constrained gadgets such as cellphones, PDAs, and MP3 players.
 There is a tradeoff between memory usage and speed.
 SQLite generally runs faster the more memory you give it.
 Nevertheless, performance is usually quite good even in low-memory environments.
 Depending on how it is used, SQLite can be faster than direct filesystem I/O.